webservco/sandbox/docs/Development/Environment/Xdebug/xdebug_ddev_vscode.md

 ## Setup: Windows WSL2

-- Ubuntu/WSL: do not install anything specific, everything is handled in the `ddev` container;
+- Ubuntu/WSL: do not install anything specific, everything is handled in the DDEV container;
 - vscode: Install extension: `WSL` (publisher Microsoft);
 - vscode: Install extension: `PHP Debug` (publisher Xdebug);
 - vscode: Install the `PHP Debug` extension also in WSL ("Install in WSL: Ubuntu");